-Gifted Ireland is the national advocacy body for the gifted community in Ireland.
-Its purpose is to:
+Gifted Ireland was established as the national advocacy body for the gifted community in Ireland in order to:

 - Develop a strong and unified voice of advocacy on behalf of the gifted community in Ireland.